dahea/todo/README.md

 ## Upcoming features

  - clear input field on submit
- - add error message when input is empty
+ - add error message when input is empty and user clicks submit
- - style list items
- - delete list item
  - mark item as complete
+ - styles

 ## To Run

-In the project directory, you can run:
+In the project directory: *npm start*

-### `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.